On Assignment for the University of Michigan Department of Radiology News & Notes newsletter. Read below or request PDF.

 Fall 2025

-An important aspect of treating the whole person rather than only treating their cancer, includes both physical and psychological rehabilitation from potential side effects of their treatment, the most common being urinary incontinence and erectile dysfunction.
-“Patients who are treated with hormonal therapy, radiation or surgery may experience some urinary and sexual changes,” says Associate Director, Daniela Wittmann, PhD, Clinical Associate Professor Emerita in the Department of Urology and certified sex therapist.
+An important aspect of treating the whole person---beyond their cancer--includes both physical and psychological rehabilitation from potential side effects of treatment.
+“Patients who are treated with hormonal therapy, radiation or surgery may experience feelings of loss about sexual changes, urinary issues and other physical impacts,” says Associate Director, Daniela Wittmann, PhD, Clinical Associate Professor Emerita in the Department of Urology and certified sex therapist.

-“As the only psychosocial clinician and researcher in the center, my focus is sexual health.
-And because of my training as a mental health worker, I’m very aware of the psychological impacts this disease can have on the patient and their partner.”
-Rather than silently suffering with the possible negative effects of the treatment, Dr. Whittmann
+“As the psychosocial clinician and researcher in the center, my focus has been sexual health.
+And because of my training as a mental health worker, I’m very aware of the psychological impacts this disease and the side-effects of treatment can have on both the patient and their partner.”
+Rather than silently suffering with the possible negative effects of the treatment, Dr. Wittmann wants people to know that there are interventions available to mitigate these issues, such as sex therapy, physical therapy, and mental health support.

-Patient Navigation is a combination of compassionate, personalized one-on-one logistical, operational and emotional support.
-Social worker and public health specialist, Jan Gamboa, meets with an average of 15 new patients per week to provide answers to common questions.
-More importantly, she’s the support person to help alleviate the stress and anxiety that may come with a prostate cancer diagnosis.
+Patient Navigation is a system of compassionate, personalized one-on-one logistical, operational and emotional support.
+Social worker and public health specialist, Jan Gamboa, MPH, LBSW, meets newly diagnosed patients provide answers to common questions.
+More importantly, she’s a support person to help alleviate the stress and anxiety that may come with a prostate cancer diagnosis.
 “It’s a new role and the first of its kind within the Michigan Medicine Health System,” says Ms. Gamboa.
 “Every patient and partner interaction that I have is very genuine.”
-While much of her time is spent preparing newly diagnosed patients for their first appointment, she’s also available to speak with them throughout their cancer treatment journey.”
+While much of her time is spent preparing newly diagnosed patients for their first appointment, she’s also available to speak with them throughout their cancer treatment journey.

 Another appreciated advocate is U-M alumnus, Tom Prew, 74, from Rochester Hills, who was diagnosed with prostate cancer in September 2021.
-It was determined that prostatectomy was advised and performed in December of that year by Dr. Morgan.
+Dr. Morgan performed a prostatectomy a few months later.
 “I had one of the best surgeons I could possibly have at one of the best hospitals in the nation.
 The entire Weiser team provided exceptional care, from the doctors, surgeons and anesthesiologists to the RNs and lab techs.”
-After his successful treatment, he enthusiastically volunteered to work as a patient advocate.
+After his successful treatment, he enthusiastically volunteered to work as a peer mentor.
 “I’m fortunate that I found a way to give back and provide a valuable service to newly diagnosed patients at the Weiser Center for Prostate Cancer.”